 Columbia River Fishing.
 The Guide’s Forecast (TGF) provides Oregon fishing reports for the Columbia River and Oregon fishing forecasts.
 The Association of Northwest Steelheaders and Oregon Fishing Club have additional information.
 Anglers start arriving in late January seeking the famed Spring Chinook run and stay through the fall as Steelhead, Sturgeon and the summer Salmon seasons open.

 Members of the Pacific Salmon Commission recommended a conservation plan that stretches to 2028 after two years of intense negotiations involving fishermen, tribes on both sides of the border and state and federal officials.
-It would all reduce their catch of fragile salmon species.

 The Vancouver Columbian has daily fish reports.
 Spring Chinook fishing will close at various times depending conditions and to allow for both sport and commercial fisheries.
 Additional spring chinook fishing may occur after run updates began in early May, when salmon typically surge upriver over Bonneville Dam and biologists have a better idea of the run’s strength.

 Some 551 adult spring Chinook were counted at Bonneville Dam through April 22, 2018, the second lowest on record.
 The record low was the 427 adults counted through April 22, 2006.
 However, more than 126,000 spring Chinook were tallied crossing the dam by the end of that season (June 15, 2006).

 Oregon SPORT FISHING Regulations have the (complex) details.
 The 2019 Oregon Fishing Regulations (pdf) have different rules for different areas.
 Special regulations for spring fisheries are announced in February and go into effect in March; summer and fall fisheries begin in June.